jforget/raku-Date-Calendar-CopticEthiopic/README.md

 AUTHOR
 ======

-Jean Forget <JFORGET@cpan.org>
+Jean Forget <J2N-FORGET at orange dot fr>

 COPYRIGHT AND LICENSE
 =====================

-Copyright © 2019, 2020 Jean Forget
+Copyright © 2019, 2020, 2024 Jean Forget

 This library is  free software; you can redistribute  it and/or modify it under the Artistic License 2.0.